1: Everything Will be Wonderful, if You Saved Enough

 # 3: You'll Retire When You Planned

 Almost everyone has an opinion on when they’ll retire.
 Usually, it’s based on age or financial preparation.
-Somehow, the collective belief persists we have control over when we leave.
+Somehow, the collective belief persists we have control over when we leave making it one of the retirement myths and realities.

 It used to be cut and dried.
 Our parents worked until their 65th birthdays.
 Many of them, employees of the same company throughout their career.
 After decades of faithful service, they were rewarded with a big send-off and a pension.